 Craig started his career in photography before the age of digital cameras and Photoshop, and his style reflected that, even after adopting digital equipment into his practice.
 While he firmly argued that he was not fighting against technology he was concerned that with the increasing sophistication in technology available, people are able to create images after the fact with a computer.

 Craig’s use of the raw New Zealand landscape always captured attention as he would juxtapose beautiful, often feminine, garments against settings that could be brutal and confronting.
 "I do love shooting on location because that is something that really affects my work, in the sense that the model and the location are the key ingredients to making a story work.
 I love when things come together, and the location has caused the story to happen."

 Often the images are raw and there are no bells and whistles.
 The focus is the model and the environment, beautifully encapsulating the New Zealand ethos of simplicity, beauty and raw nature.

-Text by Sally Owen.
+Text by Sally Anderson.
 Banner image © Craig Owen Estate.